openedx/edx-documentation/en_us/students/source/SFD_introduction.rst

   participate in the discussions for your course, including how to add a post, respond to a post, and comment on another student's response.
 * :ref:`SFD Wiki` - Covers information about an edX course wiki.
+* :ref:`SFD Mobile` - Includes frequently asked questions about the edX mobile app for Android and iPhone.

 This guide is still under development, and we encourage you to submit feedback to `docs@edx.org <mailto://docs@edx.org>`_.